Hellfire (Black Midi album)

-Hellfire is the third studio album by English rock band Black Midi, released on 15 July 2022 on Rough Trade Records.
+Hellfire is the third and final studio album by English rock band Black Midi, released on 15 July 2022 on Rough Trade Records.
 The band recorded the majority of the album over a thirteen-day period with producer Marta Salogni, who had previously worked with the band in recording the song "John L" from their second studio album.

-Released to critical acclaim, the album was preceded by the singles "Welcome to Hell", "Eat Men Eat", and “Sugar/Tzu”, and entered the UK Albums Chart at #22, becoming the band's highest charting album to date.
+Released to critical acclaim, the album was preceded by the singles "Welcome to Hell", "Eat Men Eat", and "Sugar/Tzu", and entered the UK Albums Chart at No. 22, becoming the band's highest-charting album to date.
 During the writing and recording process, the band experimented with first-person narratives, and expanded upon their sound with the introduction of cabaret, country, flamenco, and show tune influences.
+After touring in promotion of the album throughout the rest of 2022 and 2023, Black Midi announced an indefinite hiatus in August 2024.

 Background and composition

 Hellfire was written while the band was isolating in London, with singer Geordie Greep calling Hellfire "an epic action film [...] if Cavalcade was a drama".
 He described the characters depicted in the album as being "scumbag[s].
 Almost everything I write is from a true thing, something I experienced and exaggerated and wrote down.
 I don't believe in Hell, but all that old world folly is great for songs."

-Written during the COVID-19 pandemic, the band debuted the majority of Hellfires songs during their 2021–2022 tour in support of Cavalcade.
+Written during the COVID-19 pandemic, the majority of Hellfires songs were debuted during the band's 2021–2022 tour in support of Cavalcade.
 The bulk of the album was recorded in thirteen days, with additional members Kaidi Akinnibi (saxophone) and Seth Evans (keyboards) contributing to the recording process.

 Musically, 25 Years Later labeled Hellfire an experimental rock album, with Beats Per Minute describing the album's sound as primarily comprising progressive rock, jazz fusion, and post-punk.
 Exclaim! saw Black Midi become jazz-rockers for Hellfire, while DIY noted their use of art rock's pacing and precision.
 Alongside their prog stylings, cabaret, country, flamenco, and show tunes influences appear.

 Recording

 The band entered the studio with a "preliminary tracklist" for the album in mind: "[It] allowed us to give more space for the transition and general shape of the record, to help each song complement each other, rather than just feeling random or anything like that.
-That way, when you have a jarring change, it’s welcomed."
+That way, when you have a jarring change, it's welcomed."